Celebrity Brands That Aren’t Trying To Rob You

 But the fans, the fans have the short end of the stick.
 Take little old me, for example.
-I have a dwindling savings account and zero self control.
-This combination forces me to buy anything a celebrity I like makes — I can’t help it!
+I have a dwindling savings account and zero self-control.
+This combination forces me to buy anything a celebrity I like sells — I can’t help it!

 Some celebrity brands might really be worth the money.
 Consumers are putting more emphasis on quality, and companies are listening.
 So it’s safe to say I will spend a good amount on a celebrity brand.

 I’m trying to move out into my own apartment so I no longer have the extra funds to buy Rihanna’s Fenty Beauty products all day long.
 It’s tragic, I know.
 But I shouldn’t have to choose between a full face of makeup or next month’s rent.

 I get why some of these brands are so expensive.
 There’s packaging and production and higher quality ingredients … blah, blah, blah.
 Allegedly, they all contribute to the cost of a celebrity’s product.
 But high quality makeup doesn’t have to be astronomically priced.

 Just because it doesn’t hurt your wallet, doesn’t mean it’s not a great product.
 Take the cult-classic, drugstore favorite, Wet N Wild for example.
 Their Photo Focus Foundation went viral on TikTok recently.
 Why?
 Because it provides a dewy, full coverage look that rivals luxury brands….And it’s $5.